hiradyazdan/sdf-ray4d-engine/README.md

   Note that, we could inherit `QWindow` to our `VulkanWindow` class and use `QVulkanFunctions` and `QVulkanInstance`, but the limitation would be that `QWidget` functionality is limited and can't have predefined places for Qt widgets.

   So, the only way is to inject (***Dependency Injection - DI***) or instantiate `VulkanWindow` in the `MainWindow` constructor, which may be better in terms of design and testability but with extra distinguished classes.

+#### Performance & Memory Usage

+###### GUI Overhead (Qt)

+Although using a Native API could be the most performant way for a GUI application, Qt as a wrapper around the native API has some features helping to lower the performance
+bottleneck:

+- Qt `Signal`-`Slot` fast mechanism (statically typed and MOC slot method calls)
+- Qt Multithreading (QtConcurrent & QFuture) - equivalent for `std::async` & `std::future`

+This performance however, may come as a cost of higher amount of memory usage.

+`VMA` (Vulkan Memory Allocator) is a vulkan Memory Allocation Library, which simplifies the creation and allocation of resources.

+Using this library does not cause any less overhead than if memory allocation was done through `QVulkanDeviceFucntions`.

+###### Graphics API Overhead (Vulkan)

+TBC

 ## Node Editor